TheresaLui/SelfHelpContent_v2/articles/microsoft.hdinsight/hdinsight-vmunhealthy-unresponsive-sluggishnode.md

 # Unresponsive or sluggish node in a cluster
 In some cases, sluggishness can occur because of low disk space on the cluster.
 To check for this issue, follow these steps:

-1. Ssh into each of the nodes, and check disk usage on the node by running a command such as the following:
+1. SSH into each of the nodes, and check disk usage on the node by running a command such as the following:

    > -df -h